Dweepobotee/NSSO-unit-level-survey-data/README.md

 * Block 11 (level 10):	Particulars of pre-natal and post-natal care for women of age 15-49 years during the last 365 days

 The layout of the data in each block is given in the excel file 'datalay71250.xls'.

+The first 35 bytes of data in each block of data contain the 'common id'.